Emmerdale

 The series originally aired during the afternoon and was intended to be a three-month television series.
 However, more episodes were ordered and transmitted during the daytime until 1978, when it was moved to an early-evening prime time slot in most regions.
-In the late 1980s, the soap was met with a new production team which oversaw the name change, more dramatic storylines and an increase in episode output.
+In the late 1980s, a new production team oversaw the name change and introduced more dramatic storylines, as well as increasing the frequency of episodes.
 As a result of the changes, viewers and popularity surrounding the soap increased and Emmerdale began to be considered as a major British soap opera.
-The programme began broadcasting in high definition on 10 October 2011 and in 2016, Emmerdale won the award for Best British Soap at the British Soap Awards for the first time.
-Since January 2019, "classic episodes" of Emmerdale have been broadcast weekly on ITV3.
+The programme began broadcasting in high definition on 10 October 2011, and in 2016, Emmerdale won the award for Best British Soap at the British Soap Awards for the first time.
+Since January 2019, "classic episodes" of Emmerdale have been broadcast twice daily on ITV3.